A1ex-21/My_Portfolio/Cumulative_Case_Studies/Cumulative_Introduction.md

 **Background:**

 Since 1971, TLC has been regulating and overseeing the licensing of New York City's taxi cabs, for-hire vehicles, commuter vans, and paratransit vehicles.

+## Formats

+The formats that will be available for the cumulative case studies will be:
+* .png
+* .pdf
+* .ipynb
+* .md

+The Python Notebooks will be in both .ipynb and .md format, with .md format rendering better and is also more portable and transferable.